 Round-Up On Your Monthly Payments

 Always round up your monthly payments even when you can’t afford to pay more than the minimum.
-Rounding up your minimum payment on those months where you don’t have room in your budget to make too big of a dent in your debt will allow you to still work towards early repayment.
+Rounding up your minimum payment during those months where you don’t have room in your budget to make too big of a dent in your debt will allow you to still work towards early repayment.

 Simply rounding up to the nearest $50, if you can, will not break the bank, but it will add up if done consistently when you can’t manage more.

 Suppose you want to save the maximum amount of money by paying off your simple interest loan as early as possible.
 In that case, the best thing you could do is sit down and reevaluate your budget to cut down on any expenses, even temporarily.

 Cancel any frivolous subscriptions.
 According to The Street, 51% of Americans have subscriptions that they no longer use or want.1 Stop eating out or ordering delivery for a few months.
 Do a detox on all online shopping.
 Whatever extra money you have from cutting down on your spending, put it towards supplementary loan payments.
 Doing this should make a significant difference in how long it takes you to pay off your loan, thereby making your interest payments lower.